aabasharain/Photobooth/README.md

 ## Photobooth
-Simple photobooth application written in python designed to be used with a raspberry pi and a DSLR camera that is supported by gPhoto.
+Simple photobooth application written in Python designed to be used with a Raspberry Pi and a DSLR camera that is supported by gPhoto.